silviadebenedictis/silviadebenedictis.github.io/essays/414-experience.md

 This experience taught me the significance of flexibility and open communication in overcoming obstacles and ensuring project continuity.
 Working on this project also allowed me to enhance my technical expertise, especially in JavaScript.
 For instance, I got to learn how to integrate a pie chart linked to dynamic data.
 This not only strengthened my programming skills but also deepened my understanding of data visualization techniques.
 <img width="600px" class="rounded float-end pe-4" src="../img/pie-chart.png">

-## Chapter 3: Issue Driven Project Management
-Lastly, another crucial concept for being a successful software engineer is a style of Agile Project Management called Issue Driven Project Management.
-Agile project management is an iterative approach to managing software development projects like websites.
-For instance, when developing a new website, a team can gather requirements, write a website brief, design, develop the site and complete testing within a single iteration.
-An Issue-Driven Project Management (IDPM) is a project management approach that revolves around identifying and addressing issues or tasks that need attention throughout the project lifecycle.
-Our team used Github to track our issues and follow the IDPM approach.
-As a result, we were able to efficiently split our workload between team members and track each member’s issue status.
-This method made us much more productive, which is why I plan to continue using it for future projects.
-For instance, for game development, issues can cover tasks related to gameplay mechanics, graphics, bug fixes, and performance optimization.

 ## Conclusion
 Reflecting on my experience in ICS 414, I am immensely proud of what we achieved with Voluntree.
 This project was not just about developing a web application; it was about creating a tool that could genuinely make a difference in the community.
 The technical skills and teamwork strategies I've developed will undoubtedly serve me well in my future endeavors in the field of information and computer sciences.